wzhy2000/dHICA/README.md

     python predict.py --multi -m model_path  -o output_path
                         --atac bw_path --op output_prefix --ref ref_genome.fa

-    multi           -- [optional, default=NA] indicating one or several GPUs will be used. model_path      -- The path to the pre-trained model(DNase or ATAC). output_path     -- The path to save the output files. ref_genome.fa   -- Reference genome.(hg19 or mm10)
+    model_path      -- The path to the pre-trained model(DNase or ATAC). output_path     -- The path to save the output files. ref_genome.fa   -- Reference genome.(hg19 or mm10)